How to Become a Pen Tester | Skills, Salaries, and Careers

 Other soft skills that are advantageous for this role include creative thinking and communication skills.

 It’s cool that you get to break into networks with no repercussions, but it’s even cooler that you get paid for it.
-According to ZipRecruiter, the average starting salary for a security pen tester is around $116,000 a year.
+According to ZipRecruiter, the average starting salary for a security penetration tester is around $116,000 a year.

 Cyber defense is extremely important, but in an ideal situation, an organization would rather prevent a breach than contain one.
-Because of the pen tester’s ability to uncover vulnerabilities before a threat actor does, they are in high demand by organizations across all industries.
+Because of the penetration tester’s ability to uncover vulnerabilities before a threat actor does, they are in high demand by organizations across all industries.

-For a closer look into cyber security careers overall, read our Ultimate Guide to Cyber Security Careers.
+For a closer look into cybersecurity careers overall, read our Ultimate Guide to Cybersecurity Careers.

 Blog image: secureset 4